-C++ Specifiers and Attributes Cheatsheet for Embedded Systems
+C++ Cheatsheet for Embedded Systems

 When creating a function for my embedded projects, I am often overwhelmed by the many possible ways to define methods or variables.
 Maybe this summary helps you as well!